 - Asset Protection Trust

-- An irrevocable asset protection trust is designed to protect your money and/or property from creditors by transferring ownership to a trustee who manages it for you.
-The property then becomes “owned” by someone else, which blocks creditors from the ability to seize those assets.
+- An irrevocable asset protection trust is designed to protect your money and/or property from creditors.
+This is done by transferring ownership to a trustee who manages it for you.
+The property then becomes “owned” by someone else.
+In effect, this blocks creditors from the ability to seize those assets.

 - Bypass Trust

 - A bypass trust helps spouses avoid unnecessary estate tax liability if one should pass away before the other.
 Each spouse leaves property up to the maximum allowed to a bypass trust, then passes on the rest of what they own to the other.
 The property left to the trust is covered by the estate tax exclusion.
 It is not subject to estate tax in the surviving spouse's estate.

 - Specialized Trusts